ATOM00blue/ATOM00blue/README.md

-## Hi, I'm IRONBEEM -- TRYIMNG TO HARNESS SUN'S ENERGY TO BUILD USEFUL STUFF
+## Hi, I'm IRONBEEM -- Harnessing the sun's power to build things that matter.

 Building toward ML systems, AI agents, and the infrastructure that scales them.
 Currently going deep on Rust and Go.